VarshithPawarHR/HPE-Dashboard/README.md

-# 🖥️ Storage Forecasting Dashboard – Frontend (Next.js + TypeScript)
+# 🖥️ Storage Forecasting Dashboard – Frontend (Next.js + TypeScript) [HPE CPP Project]

 ## ⚠️ Read This First – Limitations & Scope

 This frontend is part of a larger **Proof of Concept (POC)** project for  predicting file storage consumption using machine learning.

-**Important:** The ML models powering this dashboard are trained on data specific to our internal storage system. **They are not generic models** that can be applied to any system without retraining.
+**Important:** The ML models powering this dashboard are trained on data specific to our internal storage system. **They are not generic models** that cannot be applied to any system without retraining.
 Storage usage behavior is unique to each environment, and your system will need its own models.

+**The ML models built here are NOT direct to use or sell for systems.** You cannot expect them to work on just any storage setup.
+Machine Learning models are *context-specific* — they learn patterns from the system they're trained on.

 ---